 - 90 will have increased ability to plan ahead for money needs

-As we achieve these outcomes we will update this section of the website.
+We have 49 people enrolled with New Horizons.
 See our Who we’ve helped section for stories about the people we have worked with.

 We are also helping up to 200 front line staff through a series of training events.
 These will help front line staff or volunteers: